andrewjahn/AndysBrainBook/docs/ML/ML_Short_Course/ML_02_Haxby_Intro_Download.rst

 During the 1990s, fMRI studies focused on activation - which region of the brain responded to particular stimuli. fMRI was a new method, and researchers were able to use it to non-invasively map which regions of the brain responded to touch, pictures, noises, and other basic stimuli.
 These experiments measured the *amplitude* of the BOLD response to each of the different stimuli, and then compared the amplitudes between conditions to see which one elicited greater brain activity.

-In 2001, James Haxby conducted an experiment that instead focused on *patterns* of activity instead of the amplitude itself.
-If we take a 2x2 grid of squares and assign a number in each square representing the BOLD response, certain stimuli may elicit a specific pattern that can be detected by a classifier.
+In 2001, James Haxby conducted an experiment that instead focused on *patterns* of activity instead of the amplitude itself - for example, certain stimuli may elicit a specific pattern that can be detected by a classifier.
 If that pattern is consistent and unique, we will be able to distinguish that pattern from that elicited by another stimulus.

 .. figure:: 02_Cox_Savoy_Fig1.png